 “In loving memory of my angel baby B-Rothman who had no heartbeat on June 5th, 2020, at 3 months and was due December 5th, 2020.
 All alone in hospital, feeding tube-IV-stomach pump-liver failing; three months of suffering, I thought I’d die.
 Sudden relief, able to eat again; no visitors to go with me to check your heartbeat, but the doctor couldn’t find one.
 Instant sadness, I took one last picture of what was to come and cried alone for the last time.
 Feeling like a failure, walking to the car to show my husband and son the video I’d promised them of what was supposed to be a heartbeat, unable to catch my breath fully.
 Remorse, tears, constantly reminded by my only son that I’m blessed, “You have me mommy!”” ~ Betsy

 “When I first lost my babies, I shared our stories and frequently shared loss information.
-Now I just want to hide.
-I know that’s a normal part of the grief journey, but I feel like a terrible mom to my three babies who died.” ~ Sue
+It’s been 22 years since my first loss, and now I just want to hide.
+I know this is a normal part of the grief journey, but I feel like a terrible mom to my three babies who died.” ~ Sue

 “Brendan, I thought carrying you would be the hardest thing I would ever have to do, until I lost you.
 I’ll love you forever and always.” ~ Bridget